 In the end, Apple folded and agreed to pay $450 million rather than go to trial.
 However, the company continued to assert that it did nothing wrong and would continue to appeal.

-In addition to the payment, the court also appointed an antitrust monitor to watch over Apple’s activities, which caused Cupertino no end of headaches.
+In addition to the payment, the court also appointed an antitrust monitor to watch over Apple’s activities, which caused Cupertino no end of headaches in the following years.